It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 Open-Source Learning Step #3: Etch-A-Sketch Mind

 Adults have different learning challenges than young people.
-Often we have to unlearn habits or forget inaccurate ideas to make room for better information.
+Adults have more ego involved – we don’t like to look incompetent – and often we have to unlearn habits or forget inaccurate ideas that we picked up earlier in life.
+Unlearning is essential to retraining our minds and making room for better information.
 Just because we’ve been doing things a long time doesn’t mean we’ve been doing them right, or even that we know what we’ve been doing at all.
-(I published this post, and you clicked a bunch of symbols to find it, but I highly doubt either one of us knows exactly how the internet works.)
+I published this post, and you clicked around to find it, but I strongly suspect neither one of us knows exactly how the internet works.

+The bottom line here is that the success of adult learning often depends on our ability to let go of preconceived notions.
 Relearning and mastering the basics is fundamental for even the most successful athletes.
-In high school I worked for Hall of Fame UCLA Men’s Basketball Coach John Wooden.
-His teams won 10 NCAA titles.
-The top high school players in the country came to play for him, and I can imagine their reactions on the first day of practice, when Coach taught them how to put on their shoes and socks.
-It doesn’t matter how good you are if you have a blister.
+I once worked for Hall of Fame UCLA Men’s Basketball Coach John Wooden.
+Coach’s teams won 10 NCAA titles.
+TEN.
+The top high school players in the country came to play for him.
+And on the first day of practice, Coach taught them how to put on their shoes and socks.
+No one cares how good you are if you’re on the bench with a blister.

-So I wasn’t entirely surprised that the first thing I did needed correcting.
+So I wasn’t entirely surprised that the first thing I did at my golf lesson needed correcting.
 John watched me pick up a club, frowned, and twisted my hands on the grip until they felt all wrong.
-I had to completely ignore the impulse to move my hands back to a comfortable place, but that became a little easier when I hit a few balls and they went in the general direction I aimed.
+I had to completely ignore the impulse to move my hands back to a comfortable place.
+Admittedly, the grip started feeling better when I hit a few balls where I wanted them to go.

 Open-Source Learning Step #4: Focus